Telford (UK Parliament constituency): Boundaries

 Boundary changes to realign the constituency boundaries to fit with the borough's most recent ward revisions resulted in the addition of Ketley (from the constituency of The Wrekin) for the 2010 general election.

-Future proposals: Under constituency boundary changes announced in September 2016, ahead of the then next general election, it was proposed to extend the constituency to include the wards of Donnington and Hadley and Leegomery, to be taken from The Wrekin constituency.
+2024–present: The 2023 Periodic Review of Westminster constituencies resulted in a slight boundary adjustment to accommodate changes in ward boundaries.
+Following a further local government boundary review which came into effect in May 2023, the constituency now comprises the following wards of the Borough of Telford and Wrekin from the 2024 general election: